 Additional Read: Lifestyle tips to maintain a healthy heart

 Also, if a child has one or both parents with a high cholesterol problem, it’s possible that he/she inherits cholesterol through a condition known as familial hypercholesterolemia (FH).
 Early and regular screening can bring this to light and prevent heart attacks and strokes—outcomes that such children are at a high risk of facing.

 Typically, LDL cholesterol levels should be less than 100mg/dL.
 A score falling within the LDL cholesterol range of 100–129 is considered to be normal, while a score of 130–159 is borderline high.
 Should your score be 160 or more, your report is likely to state ‘LDL cholesterol high’.

 Remember that this is a standard, but what is ideal cholesterol for one person may not be ideal for another.
 For instance, if you have suffered from a heart attack or stroke, your ideal cholesterol levels will be different from someone who hasn’t.
 Similarly, if in addition to having high cholesterol you are also overweight and a chain smoker, the risk of complications increases manifold.
 Based on these parameters, your doctor will determine what your ideal cholesterol levels should be.

 On the contrary, doctors recommend making lifestyle changes to control high LDL cholesterol levels as far as possible.
 These measures also help prevent the incidence of high cholesterol in the first place, so it’s important to know what they are.

-As heart attacks and strokes are complications caused by high cholesterol, it’s best to consult with a doctor regularly to check your cholesterol levels.
+As heart attacks and strokes, complications caused by high cholesterol, cause irreversible damage, it’s best to consult with a doctor regularly to check your cholesterol levels.
 Find a doctor who is ideal for your needs on Bajaj Finserv Health.
 Book a video or physical consult and also enjoy offers and discounts from empanelled hospitals.